OpenLightingProject/ola/plugins/osc/README.developer.md

 We typedef a map of strings to callback objects to `AddressCallbackMap`.

-That's it for the types, the members are documented in the `OSCNode.h` file itself.
+That's it for the types, the members are documented in the `OscNode.h` file itself.
 We store pointers to the `SelectServer` and `ExportMap` objects passed in to the constructor as well as the UDP port to listen on.

 We also hold a pointer to a `UnmanagedFileDescriptor` which is how we add the socket description used by liblo to the `SelectServer`.
-There is also the `lo_server` data, as well as the `OSCTargetMap` and `AddressCallbackMap` discussed above.
+There is also the `lo_server` data, as well as the `OscTargetMap` and `AddressCallbackMap` discussed above.
 On Windows, we need to create an `UnmanagedSocketDescriptor` instead.